SoFi Invest Review

 How SoFi Invest Works

-The automated investing or robo-advisor functions typically in line with other robo-advisors.
-Users answer a series of personal financial questions to determine risk profile.
-The algorithms crunch the data to recommend a personalized portfolio best aligned with the goals and preferences.
-Users can select the settings for auto-investing schedules and let the robo-broker handle the transactions including rebalancing.
+A SoFi Automated Investing account offers the kind of robo-advisor functions you would find at other robo-advisors.
+Users answer a series of personal financial questions to determine their risk profile.
+The algorithm crunches the data to recommend a personalized portfolio best aligned with your goals and preferences.

 SoFi Invest Pricing and Fees

-As with most exchange-traded-funds (ETFs), there are indirect fees to consider.
+As with most robo-advisors that invest in exchange-traded-funds (ETFs), there are indirect fees to consider.
 SoFi’s automated investing selects from a pool of index ETFs with minimum expense ratios from 0.04%.
 So, it’s important to pay attention to the individual ETFs fine print to determine what the fees are.

 SoFi Invest Platform

-SoFi Invest has SIPC coverage for brokerage accounts as well as FDIC insurance on their savings and checking accounts linked to SoFi Money.
-The social media aspect and community forums keeps the company on its toes and aware of the sensitive nature of public sentiment.
-The company goes out of its way to extend some pretty amazing deals.
+SoFi Invest has SIPC insurance for brokerage accounts as well as FDIC insurance on their savings and checking accounts linked to SoFi Money.

 Who is SoFi Invest Best Suited For?

-- No fees or commissions for trading and robo-advisory automated portfolio management
+- No fees or commissions for trading or automated portfolio management

-- SoFi has so many subsidiaries that could cause confusion for users
+- SoFi has many subsidiaries, which could cause confusion for users